ExploreASL/Documentation/templates/TUTORIALS-QC.md

 # Tutorials (QC - Quick Start)

+**Attention: Unfortunately, the following tutorial is outdated.
+We are working on an up-to-date version right now.**

 This document provides a “quick start” walk-through for a dataset processed by ExploreASL.
 This can be either the attached example dataset (n=1) or a clinical study.
 It is always recommended to first test the compatibility of ExploreASL with the example dataset (Step 0 below), and to create a file report for steps 1-6, to get accustomed to the data and to make sure that ExploreASL runs properly.
 Note that ExploreASL is in development, so naming conventions may change, especially when we move to a complete BIDS adherence.

 ----